mjfwalsh/lemmini/README.md

 Lemmini is the attempt to combine the playing sensation of the original Amiga version of Lemmings with the improved graphics of the Win95 port to create the best possible Lemmings experience on all platforms that support a Java virtual machine.

 The main changes in this fork are that it supports:
-* fullscreen mode including native fullscreen on Mac, and
+* fullscreen mode including native fullscreen on Mac,
+* correct scaling on Windows (ie x2 scaling should be twice as big not four times), and
 * granular window resizing (Mac only).

 It also adds the following keyboard shortcuts: